nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/index.md

 ### Access & Product Classification

-**Access Control:**Each analytical product must have a defined access level based on its content sensitivity and intended audience.
+**Access Control:** Each analytical product must have a defined access level based on its content sensitivity and intended audience.
 This ensures appropriate data governance, protects sensitive insights, and prevents unintentional sharing outside of agreed boundaries.

 #### Product Classification Levels

 Access levels are standardised into four categories:

-**Highly Confidential**
-Access limited to named individuals or closed groups (e.g. policy, clinical or legal teams).
-May include patient-identifiable information or draft material not ready for broader viewing.
+**Highly Confidential:** Access limited to named individuals or closed groups.
+May include draft material not ready for broader viewing.

-**NHS England – Internal (Regional Only)**
-For use within the regional NHS England team.
+**NHS England – Internal (Regional Only):** For use within the regional NHS England team.
 May include performance data, internal indicators, or working dashboards still in iteration.

-**NHS England – Internal (All Regions)**
-Suitable for sharing across all NHS England regional teams.
+**NHS England – Internal (All Regions):** Suitable for sharing across all NHS England regional teams.
 These products must be well-documented, non-sensitive, and ready for broader consumption.

-**NHS Region (ICBs and Providers)**
-Intended for wider access across systems — including ICBs and provider trusts.
+**NHS Region (ICBs and Providers):** Intended for wider access across systems — including ICBs and provider trusts.
 These products should meet high standards for accuracy, clarity, and contextual support.

 Each product’s **classification level must be recorded in the product catalogue**, and will be used as the reference point for granting or restricting access.